 Organizations that have an Azure subscription but lack the required permissions will see:

-Please work with your company's Services Admin, TAM, or Support Account Coordinator to have the customer representative with the required permissions within Azure register on Services Hub and pre-configure your assessments.
+Please work with your company's Services Admin, CSAM, or Support Account Coordinator to have the customer representative with the required permissions within Azure register on Services Hub and pre-configure your assessments.
 Organizations without an Azure subscription refer to Azure Subscriptions to get your Microsoft sponsored subscription.

 - Choose the Azure Log Analytics workspace that the assessment(s) you choose will be enabled in or use "Create New" to create a dedicated workspace for the assessment(s) if desired.
 Then click next.